 Hospitality: Will arrange for refreshments at general meetings except for the holiday party.

 Membership: Will process applications and hold membership drives, if necessary for the growth of the Guild.
 Will help members and visitors feel welcome.
 Will maintain the roster of members, email accounts, and newsletter mailing list and publish the membership roster (directory) once per year.
 Will collect all dues and visitor fees at general meetings.
 Will maintain membership attendance records.
-As part of the renewal process will collect approval to allow publication of photos taken at guild events.
+As part of the renewal process will collect limitations on the distribution of personal information and approval to allow photos taken at guild events or supplied by members to be published in the Newsletter and/or website.
 Will provide a membership packet to new members.
 Will keep the current point of sales device and make arrangements to provide it to committees as needed.

 Newsletter: Will produce and distribute a monthly newsletter to all paid members based on information provided by the Membership committee.
 May solicit classified and/or retail advertising.
 Newsletter advertising fees may be reviewed yearly and approved by the Executive Board.
 Will provide date, time, and place of general meetings, executive board meetings, and any business requiring formal notice.
 Determines monthly submission date of articles and publishes by the end of the same month.